 When donating to a patient, Watsi asks for an optional tip to help cover our operating expenses.
 Tips help us pay for things like card processing fees, software, and staff salaries.
 For a breakdown of exactly how we spend funds, see our financials on our Transparency Document

 Yes.
-Our goal is to be 100% financially sustainable through tips, corporate partnerships, and licensing software in the next few years.
+Our goal is to be 100% financially sustainable through tips and corporate partnerships in the next few years.

 The Universal Fund enables anyone to automatically support a new patient every month.
 Learn more.

 The General Fund is Watsi’s general fund for patients.
 Corporate donors and donors on the site can donate to the general fund when all patients on Watsi have been fully funded.
 We give 100% of every donation to a patient as soon as one is available.

 Of course!
 We are 100% transparent.
 Period.
 All of our financials are publicly available on our Transparency Document.

 In order to be eligible for Watsi funding, patients must be afflicted with a condition that, if left untreated, will severely impact their standard of living.
 Treatments eligible for Watsi funding cost less than $1,500 USD, have a high probability of success, and are financially out-of-reach for the patient in need.
 In short, Watsi treatments are low-cost and high-impact.